-The Board anticipate that a surplus will be generated in the year to 31 March 2023 and the year to 31 March 2024.
+The Board anticipate that a surplus will be generated in the year to 31 March 2024 and the year to 31 March 2025.
 The Association has a healthy cash and net current asset position and thus the Board is satisfied that there are sufficient resources in place to continue operating for the foreseeable future.
-This assessment of going concern includes the expected impact of COVID-19 to the entity in the 12 months following the signing of these financial statements.
 Thus, they continue to adopt the going concern basis of accounting in preparing these financial statements.